Best travel camera: Beginner, hobbyist & professional tested 2026

 I get asked more questions than almost any other: "Max, what camera do you use?"
 And I understand why—as a travel content creator, your camera is your most important tool.
 In over ten years as a professional creator, I've tested, bought, resold, and broken dozens of cameras.
 From a GoPro in my backpack to mirrorless system cameras to a professional drone—I've worked with almost everything the market has to offer.
 In this guide, I share my honest experiences and recommendations, sorted by budget and use case.

-Before I get into the recommendations, here's my personal setup that I use every day:
+Before I get into the recommendations, here's my personal setup that I use every day (full details in the Content Creator Equipment Guide 2026):

 - Action Cam: DJI Action 6 Pro — waterproof, stabilized, perfect for underwater and POV photography